aptise/peter_sslers/README.md

 Gotchas
 -------

-This requires a relatively new version of openssl to handle multiple-domain certificates.
+1. This requires a relatively new version of openssl to handle multiple-domain certificates.
+2. When using sqlite, two databases/database files are required. one is dedicated to handling the logging.
+This is because of how sqlite locks the database file during certain operations.
+A future version of this library will not use the pyramid_tm transaction manager and avoid this scenario.

 ToDo